jmriesen/everything-is-the-same/_posts/2024-10-11-stability-though-testing.md

 ## Stability
 The more I reflect on life the more I value stability.
-My current philosophy regarding stability was largely influence by my time learning Yagyu.
+My current philosophy regarding stability was largely influenced by my time learning Yagyu.
 Yagyu is a Japanese martial art and one of the core principles is: We do not lose, we may not win, but we will not lose.

 I found stability in this context means: